yanchenglee98/tp/docs/UserGuide.md

 **:exclamation: Caution:**<br>

-* All of Hall-y's data (including residents and events) if the resident's block or room is no longer within the allowed range after updating the configuration.
+- All of Hall-y's data (including residents and events) will be deleted if the resident's block or room is no longer within the allowed range after updating the configuration.

 - This feature is for advanced users only!
 Please ensure that you know what you are doing before proceeding.